Gaston900/PSArcadeForever/README.md

 The Arcade64 "GUI" EKMAME source code has been implemented (By KAZE).

-The Arcade64 "GUI" new icons have been implemented (By KOF2112).

 The Arcade64 "GUI" some default settings have been implemented.

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.